 COMMENTS: This description is intended to describe the essential job functions.
 It is not an exhaustive list of all duties, responsibilities and requirements.
+SEAMAAC reserves the right to add/change duties and responsibilities as required by our contractual obligations to Philadelphia DHS.
 Other functions may be assigned and management retains the right to add or change the duties at any time.

 HOURS, SALARY AND BENEFITS:

 Hours: Primarily normal business hours, with some evening or weekend assignments.

 Salary & Benefits: $34,000, health insurance and paid vacation, holiday, sick and personal leave.

 - Career Specialist, Welcoming Center – Mar 12

 - Quaker Voluntary Service Fellowship – Mar 1